Two cats sleeping peacefully in bed

 bird

 Gorey BrayVet is described in reviews as handling both routine care and complex or urgent situations, including an emergency-line call that led to a next-morning appointment and compassionate delivery of serious news.
 Owners mention a successful cruciate ligament operation, dental work and neutering, and support through end-of-life decisions (including arranging care before cremation).
 Several reviews also describe thoughtful follow-up after a pet’s death (a condolence card and “forget-me-not” seeds).
-One recent review raises concern about the cost of a short visit involving injections and tablets.

 Independent Clinic